Yueeeeeeee/2022Spring_Finals/README.md

-# 2022 Spring Final Project: Analysis on Socio-Economic and Geographical Factors that Affect the Suicide Rate
+# 2022 Spring Final Project: Analysis on Socio-Economic and Geographical Factors that Affect Suicide Rate

-IS 597 PRO Final Projet: Analysis on Socio-Economic and Geographical Factors that Affect the Suicide Rate by Zhenrui Yue, Huimin Zeng, Mengfei Lan
+IS 597 PRO Final Projet: Analysis on Socio-Economic and Geographical Factors that Affect Suicide Rate by Zhenrui Yue, Huimin Zeng, Mengfei Lan